Vacancy – Specialist Caseworker

 - Undertake face to face emotional support and provide advice, information and advocacy.

 - To risk assess clients and report in line with Voice for Victims and Witnesses policy and procedures.

 - To work closely with other Domestic Abuse and Sexual Abuse agencies to deliver the best possible outcome for victims.

-- victims may require, such as housing, social services and health providers.
+- To work with multi-agency partnerships with local agencies whose services victims may require, such as housing, social services and health providers.

 - Work with partners to develop personalised action plans for victims and ensure delivery against these plans through regular monitoring and feedback.

 - Attend MARAC meetings when required on behalf of Voice for Victims and Witnesses.